Criminal Law Edmonton

 A criminal case is a process and the trial is merely the latter part.
 First, there are hearings for bail in which the judge determines if the defendant is to be granted temporary freedom before a verdict on his or her culpability is issued.
 A lawyer will assess your matter and give advice early on, greatly increasing your likelihood of receiving bail and of a favourable outcome to your case.
 The lawyer will assist you with representation during police questioning and other legal proceedings to arrive at a plea.

-In the event of the case going to trial, your criminal defence lawyer will research the facts of the case as well as pertinent laws.
+In the event of the case going to trial, your Edmonton criminal lawyer will research the facts of the case as well as pertinent laws.
 Throughout the trial, the counsel will raise defences that can assist their client, offer advice about best practices for their client during questioning and interview key witnesses to obtain their testimony.
 The criminal defence lawyer will assess the strengths and weaknesses of their client’s case, finding the optimal strategy as the trial progresses.

 A lawyer will continue to assist after the trial has run its course and a verdict has been handed down with sentencing.
 In the event the client’s strategy is not successful, the criminal lawyer will assist with the appeal.
 If a client is found guilty after an appellate process, the lawyer will provide further help with issues such as probation and parole.